 This paper introduces a poststructuralist influenced participatory action research project seeking to develop new pathways for economic and community development in the context of a declining region.

-Elaborates an economic and social policy response to disadvantage that builds on the skills and ideas of marginalised groups.
+This chapter elaborates an economic and social policy responses to build on the skills and ideas of marginalised groups.

 This paper outlines a collaborative approach to working with local residents in marginalised communities to develop community and economic development projects.
-The paper draws from action research conducted in the Latrobe Valley, Victoria, and Eagleby and Logan City, Queensland
+The paper draws from action research conducted in the Latrobe Valley, Victoria, and Eagleby and Logan City, Queensland.

 Exploring how recent feminist thinkers are attempting to add women into the economy.

-A review of Australian research and policy interventions aimed at communities and regions from the perspective of the Community Economies Project
+A review of Australian research and policy interventions aimed at communities and regions from the perspective of the Community Economies Project.

 Explores some of the limits of measuring and monitoring social capital.

 |Negotiating Restructuring: A Study of Regional Communities Experiencing Rapid Social and Economic Change

 How two communities in regional Victoria, Australia are beginning to rethink their relationship to processes of economic restructuring.